luxfabian/hyperbolic_crystals/py/README.md

 Extracts the information from `fuchsian.inp` and collects the data into a dictionary `access_point` which can be used by other scripts as a gateway to load the `.words` and/or the regular representation.

-## `hyperbolic_disk.py`

-Basic routines which define how the triangle group acts on points in the hyperbolic plane.
-Contains routines for the construction of a Y-junction on the hyperbolic disk.

 ## `interpolate_all.py`